Threat of government shutdown ends as Congress passes a temporary funding plan and sends it to Biden

 For the House package to be approved, McCarthy, R-Calif., was forced to rely on Democrats because the speaker's hard-right flank has said it will oppose any short-term funding measure, denying him the votes needed from his slim majority.
 It's a move that risks his job amid calls for his ouster.

-After leaving his right-flank behind, McCarthy is almost certain to be facing a motion to try to remove from office, though it is not at all certain there would be enough votes to topple the speaker.
+After leaving his the conservative holdouts behind, McCarthy is almost certain to be facing a motion to try to remove from office, though it is not at all certain there would be enough votes to topple the speaker.
 Most Republicans voted for the package Saturday while 90 opposed.

 "If somebody wants to remove me because I want to be the adult in the room, go ahead and try,” McCarthy said of the threat to oust him.
 “But I think this country is too important.”